Try this classic Pilates mat sequence for March MATness (or any month this year)

-It’s time for what has become the annual tradition in recent years known as March MATness.
+It’s time for what has become the annual tradition known as March MATness.
 Every March, the Pilates community celebrates the original mat exercises created by Joseph Pilates himself.
 While Pilates has evolved in so many ways, March MATness is all about returning to the roots of Pilates and performing the classic mat sequence of 34 exercises.
 Studios and Pilates enthusiasts around the world will all participate in their own way with contests, special classes, and tributes on social media.
 MOVE Wellness is no exception and we look forward to joining the celebration.

-How to Participate in March MATness
+How to participate in March MATness

 There are so many ways to join in the fun.
 Whether on your own or in a studio, we encourage everyone to dive deep and work their way through the 34 exercises.
 March MATness began in 2013 as one trainer, Benjamin Degenhardt, had an idea to share his journey through the original exercises on social media.
 The end goal is to rediscover the basis of Pilates and increase awareness.
 The only “rule”?
 Do all 34 mat exercises.